Health insurance in China

 How do I consult a general practitioner or specialist in China?

 The first level of healthcare is very weak in China, with over 90% of specialists and less than 10% of general practitioners.
-This is why the majority of Chinese go straight to the second tier of healthcare for whatever reason, i.e. hospitals.
-In China, you won’t find a family doctor who will take care of you and your family.
-The cost of a GP consultation in a public hospital is 50 CNY in a standard ward and 300 CNY in a Western-style or even VIP ward.
-A consultation with a general practitioner in a private hospital varies between 300 and 1200 CNY, depending on the urgency and condition of the patient.
-A consultation with a specialist doctor costs between 600 and 2100 CNY.
+This is why the majority of Chinese go directly to the second tier of healthcare for treatment.
+We’re talking about hospitals here.
+In China, you won’t find a family doctor for you or your loved ones.
+A consultation with a general practitioner in a public hospital costs CNY 50 (approx. €6.50) in a standard ward and CNY 300 (approx. €38) in a Western-style or VIP ward.
+A consultation with a general practitioner in a private hospital varies between 300 and 1200 CNY (between 38€ and 153€) depending on the urgency.
+A consultation with a specialist doctor varies between 600 and 2100 CNY (between €76 and €270).

 Pharmacies in China